 \section{Summary}

-In this article, we provide detailed formulations and complexity analysis of the diagonalization algorithm based on Harrison's center theory, which is rarely seen in other diagonalization papers.
-It consists of a criterion for diagonalizability and diagonalization of a given homogeneous polynomial~$f$.
-The algorithm is divided and analyzed in six major steps and their computational complexity is summarized in Table~\ref{tab:complexity}.
+In this article, we provide detailed formulations and complexity analysis of the diagonalization technique based on Harrison's center theory.
+It consists of a criterion for diagonalizability and a diagonalization algorithm.
+The technique is divided into six steps and their computational complexity is summarized in Table~\ref{tab:complexity}.
 This table also contains the convergence rates from the numerical results given in Appendix~\ref{app:cost}.
 The convergence is measured for $f$ with various~$n$ and~$d$ values, which reflect given problem sizes.

-The complexity analysis shows that the overall complexity of this algorithm is polynomially bounded with respect to $n$ and $d$ if either $n$ or $d$ is fixed.
-Additional numerical experiments have been provided to validate our analysis and it shows that its complexity is polynomial for both $n$ and $d$.
-Compared to other diagonalization techniques, this method only requires solving linear and quadratic systems and has more potential for practical applications.

 Among the six steps, the detect nondegeneracy, compute center, and diagonalize form steps have the highest theoretical complexity.
-Their costs depend on the number of terms~$t$ in~$f$, which increases if either $n$ or $d$. increases.
-The detect nondegeneracy and compute center steps need to compute multiple first or second-order derivatives of $f$.
+Their costs depend on the number of terms~$t$ in~$f$, which increases if either $n$ or $d$ increases.
+The detect nondegeneracy and compute center steps need to compute multiple first- or second-order derivatives of $f$.
 The diagonalize form step applies the change of variables to~$f$ and requires operations like polynomial multiplications or power expansions.